Topics Map > Media Delivery > Kaltura > MediaSpace > Media Ingestion Tools

-Kaltura Capture is a relatively new tool - we want to remind users to keep recordings short: 4-6 minutes max.
+Kaltura Capture is good tool for shorter recordings, generally under 10 minutes.
 This way if there are issues it isn't as burdensome to recreate with Kaltura Capture or another tool if need be.
 Instructors and staff can download and use TechSmith Camtasia as an alternative - it is more capable and lets users do editing to update their screen or webcam captures.
 This document provides some troubleshooting strategies for addressing issues with Kaltura Capture

 Kaltura Capture updates

 If you're having trouble recording try recording only either your screen or your webcam.
 If one works but not the other, that can help narrow down what device you need to work on updating the driver or settings for.

 - Start Windows Device manager by clicking the Windows click or button and typing in Device Manager.

 - Click Enter.
 Device Manager will load.

 - Click Display adapters to expand your display drivers:

 The display driver is usually the issue but the Cameras device is also expanded to show that you can also display and check your camera driver.
 Monitor drivers have also caused issues for a small number of users and could be updated as well.